luisqcosta/EnviroSense/README.md

 An attempt to extend the air quality test box project with more sensors and to provide an autonomous quality using solar panels.

 Check BOM.READ.ME file for list of materials and links.
+UPDATED 12/09/2014

-Include the necessary libraries mentioned in the code which can be found in https://github.com/luisqcosta?tab=repositories
+IMPORTANT Include the necessary libraries mentioned in the code (TOP SECTION of *.ino file) which can be found in https://github.com/luisqcosta?tab=repositories

 Feel free to fork and commit changes.